Iraqi Style Dog Fight

 1 You know the provincial flower (the Mildew) Mayflower

-2 You feel very guilty if you put one recyclable can or newspaper in the regular garbage
+2 You feel very guilty if you put one recyclable can or newspaper in

 3 You use the phrase "sunny breaks" and know what it means